-According to the National Cancer Institute, women in the United States have a one in eight risk of developing breast cancer during their lifetimes.
+According to the National Cancer Institute, women in the United States have a one in eight risks of developing breast cancer during their lifetimes.
 Unfortunately, there is no way to completely prevent breast cancer, but there are steps you can take to reduce your risks.

 Risk Factors for Breast Cancer You Can Control

 Some of the biggest breast cancer risks are lifestyle related.
-This means they involve personal behaviors and choices you make.
+This means they involve personal behaviors and the choices you make.
 If you're concerned about developing breast cancer, you can make changes to reduce your risk.
 Below are common lifestyle risk factors – and how you can reduce them.

 - Alcohol consumption.
 The more alcohol you drink, the higher your risk of developing breast cancer.
 To reduce your risk, the American Cancer Society recommends consuming a maximum of one alcoholic beverage per day (For women: 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor).

 - Weight.
 Excess body fat is associated with increased blood insulin levels and increased estrogen levels in women – both of which have been associated with breast cancer.
 If you're overweight, work to change that by eating reasonable portions of healthy foods and increasing your physical activity.
 Talk to your doctor about what is a good plan for you.